Updated on October 14, 2020

 How has Menno Haven been directly affected?

-Menno Haven has employed a COVID-19 testing strategy of testing new admissions as well as symptomatic residents and team members.
+Within Menno Haven’s long-term care facilities, we have employed a COVID-19 testing strategy of testing new admissions as well as symptomatic residents and team members.
 This is an addition to our stringent screening protocols.

-As information and scientific research has become more readily available over time, and as testing capacity has increased, the CDC and the Pennsylvania Dept. of Health has provided new recommendations to nursing homes to begin “universal testing”.
+As information and scientific research has become more readily available over time, and as testing capacity has increased, the CDC, Pennsylvania Dept. of Health, and Pennsylvania Department of Human Services has provided guidelines to long-term care facilities to utilize “universal testing”.

 Information For Residents